Chair

 Angela Harris

-Angela Harris has extensive leadership and Board experience within the third sector for over 15 years.
+Angela Harris has extensive leadership and Board experience within charities, social enterprises and community groups for over 15 years.
 She has worked in UK-wide health-focused charities across government, the National Health Service (NHS), and private and public sectors to deliver positive change for beneficiaries while influencing government and NHS.
 She was instrumental in the PACE process working with the Scottish Medicines Consortium to approve secondary breast cancer drugs in Scotland, as well as her role within the Cancer Coalition to drive government change on workforce and the introduction of a psychological therapies framework.

 While in her role at Changing Faces, Angela led the commissioning project to bring national support services to Wales and established UK partnerships, including with the Association of Ambulance Chief Executives, Police Scotland and Scottish Fire Service to embed equality and diversity.
 Driven by positive change, Angela was also Chair of Birthlink, an Edinburgh-based adoption charity, during its strategic review to extend its work into care.